-A simple Google search will yield a dearth of marketing articles published about building a data stack–yet there is a frustrating lack of comprehensive literature on the subject.
+A simple Google search will yield a plethora of marketing articles published about building a data stack–yet there is a frustrating lack of comprehensive literature on the subject.

 Decision-makers often find themselves hard-pressed to develop a functional understanding of what is actually needed to set up a scalable, manageable data practice within their organization.
 The end result is usually a series of investments in a variety of data tools that don’t play well together, leading to a rapid accumulation of tech debt and subsequent deterioration of data quality.